vishnusharma03/ML_Workflow_for_Scones_Unlimited/README.md

 ## Features

-- Image classification for traffic management at various locations.
+- Image classification for vehicles for optimizing delivery routing.
 - Utilizes AWS microservices for scalability and flexibility.
 - Training jobs for fine-tuning the model to the specific needs of Scones Unlimited.
 - Automated workflows using Step Functions for seamless execution.